Skip to content

 Is the tap water safe to drink in Shymkent? +

-The tap water is treated but most visitors stick to bottled water, which costs 150-250 tenge per half-litre and is sold everywhere.
-Use bottled water for drinking, and for brushing your teeth if you have a sensitive stomach.
-Summer in the south is hot from June to September, so carry water on day trips.
+The tap water is treated but most visitors use bottled water, which costs ₸150–250 per half-litre and is sold everywhere.
+Shymkent is hot from June to September; carry water on any day trips outside the city.

 Is Shymkent safe for tourists? +

 Generally yes.
-Shymkent is a low-crime city; the realistic risks are petty pickpocketing in crowded bazaars and airport-taxi overcharging.
-Use Yandex Go or inDrive rather than kerb taxis, keep an eye on your belongings in markets, and check your government’s current travel advisory before any trip near the Uzbek border.
+Shymkent is a low-crime city; the practical risks are petty pickpocketing in crowded bazaars and airport-taxi overcharging.
+Use Yandex Go or inDrive rather than kerb taxis, watch your belongings in markets, and check your government’s current travel advisory before any travel near the Uzbek border for the current picture.

 Feature Current Data (2026)